Fort Garry/Fort Rouge Twins

 The Fort Garry/Fort Rouge Twins are a Canadian junior ice hockey team currently based in Winnipeg, Manitoba, Canada.
 Established in 1970 as the Fort Garry/Fort Rouge Blues, the club is a charter member of the Manitoba Major Junior Hockey League (MMJHL).

 Since 2010, Century Arena has been the home of the Twins, who have won seven league championships.
-Fort Garry/Fort Rouge has also won the Art Moug Trophy (regular season title) five times.
+Fort Garry/Fort Rouge has also won the Art Moug Trophy (regular season title) six times.